Kotlin Multiplatform Development Help

 Using multiplatform resources in your app

 When you've set up the resources for your project, build the project to generate the special Res class which provides access to resources.
-To manually generate the Res class and all the resource accessors, build or re-import the project in the IDE.
+To regenerate the Res class and all the resource accessors, build the project again or re-import the project in the IDE.

 After that, you can use the generated class to access the configured multiplatform resources from your code or from external libraries.